Why Do Enterprise Multiples Predict Expected Stock Returns?

-- By using the empirical framework presented in Piotroski and So (2012) to differentiate between the risk-based and the mispricing-based hypotheses (see here for summary), the authors create two test portfolios: 1) long value firms and short glamour firms with high investor expectation errors and 2) long value firms and short glamour firms with low investor expectation errors.
-The risk-based hypothesis asserts no difference between the returns of these portfolios while the mispricing based hypothesis predicts a positive spread in returns.
+- By using the empirical framework presented in Piotroski and So (2012) to differentiate between the risk-based and the mispricing-based hypotheses (see here for a summary), the authors create two test portfolios: 1) long value firms and short glamour firms with high investor expectation errors and 2) long value firms and short glamour firms with low investor expectation errors.
+The risk-based hypothesis asserts no difference between the returns of these portfolios, while the mispricing-based theory predicts a positive spread in returns.

 - The authors find strong evidence in favor of the mispricing-based hypothesis and weak evidence that the EM effect is a proxy for higher discount rates.
 Specifically, portfolios with high investor expectation errors earn higher returns than portfolios with low investor expectation errors.
-They also find that the EM effect is larger during times of strong market sentiment, which also supports the mispricing-based hypothesis.
+They also find that the EM effect is more significant during strong market sentiment, supporting the mispricing-based hypothesis.

-- The authors perform a number of robustness tests, which confirm the above results.
+- The authors perform several robustness tests, which confirm the above results.